kasamajay/aws-all/aws-course/04-logging.md

 ./bin/elasticsearch

 this needs a bigger instance, failed to start, so going with aws opensearch managed cluster (alias managed domain)

+managed aws opensearch domain (free, takes about 10mins to create)
+ > public
+ > fine grained
+ > master username and password
+ > t3.small.search
 ```
 3. kibana
 ```
+get url from managed aws opensearch domain (_dashboards) and access with master username and password from browser
 ```